dieselpoint/norm/README.md

 ### Custom Serialization

 > The older @DbSerializable and @DbSerializer annotations are now deprecated.
-> Use @Convert and an AttributeConverter class instead.
+> Use @Converter and an AttributeConverter class instead.

 Norm now supports JPA serialization.
 We'll add a bit more documentation here later, but for now you can learn all about it here: